jcatrysse/jira2redmine_migration/README.md

-handles binaries in a dedicated step. `10_migrate_attachments.php` keeps the `migration_mapping_attachments` table in sync (including each attachment's file size), downloads operator-selected files into the configured temporary directory, and uploads them to Redmine ahead of the issue and journal pushes.
+handles binaries in a dedicated step. `10_migrate_attachments.php` keeps the `migration_mapping_attachments` table in sync (including each attachment's file size), downloads operator-selected files into the configured temporary directory (absolute paths are honoured; relative paths are resolved against the project root), and uploads them to Redmine ahead of the issue and journal pushes.
 The script also labels every attachment with an association hint (`ISSUE` or `JOURNAL`) so downstream steps know whether to include the resulting upload token in the issue payload or in a follow-up comment/journal.
 Use the